guovza/guovza/README.md

 - 👋 Hi, I’m Skuolfi
 - 👀 I’m interested in ...
 Nature, Reggae & Dancehall and all things in Sápmi
-- 🌱 I’m currently learning ...
-C++
+- 🌱 I’m currently relearning ...
+C++, PHP, SQLite and secure programming in general
 - 💞️ I’m looking to collaborate on ... creating super large suoma-sámi-suoma sátnegirji
 - 📫 How to reach me ...
 Signal & email
 - 😄 Pronouns: ...
 He/Him